Murray, Kentucky: Sports

 College athletics are the sporting events of choice in the Murray area.
 Murray State University participates in NCAA Division I athletics, the highest level of collegiate athletics.
 The university has 16 athletic programs that compete in the Ohio Valley Conference, and have provided 117 conference titles since 1948.
 The most popular sport at Murray State is the men's basketball program.
 It is one of the winningest programs in NCAA history, with over 1,300 wins and an all-time winning percentage of .637, which places Murray State 20th best in NCAA history.
 Murray State has won 23 regular season Ohio Valley Conference titles and 15 OVC Tournament titles, which is the best in the OVC.

 The men's basketball program has produced a number of NBA players, most notably Ja Morant, Jeff Martin, Popeye Jones, Isaiah Canaan, Cameron Payne, and Joe Fulks, who is a Basketball Hall of Fame inductee and has been credited with being one of the pioneers of the jump shot.
+The Murray State men's basketball program is currently coached by Ryan Miller, while past coaches include Steve Prohm, Matt McMahon, Billy Kennedy, and Mick Cronin.

 The Murray State football program has won eight Ohio Valley Conference titles and has produced 17 NFL players.
 Even more well-known are the coaches the football program has produced.
 Ralph Friedgen, Frank Beamer, Mike Gottfried, Houston Nutt, and Ron Zook have all had their coaching careers run through the Murray State football program.
 Ten players have been selected as first team All-Americans, and 21 have been second, third, and honorable mention All-Americans.
 The Murray State football program has won more than 400 games, the most decisive win coming in 1932 when Murray State beat the University of Louisville 105–0.